-September 8, 2014
+September 6, 2015

 During your first week in lab, you will receive some basic supplies that will allow you to prototype and power your circuits for the rest of the semester.
-You will receive a solderless breadboard, and a USB cable.
+You will receive a solderless breadboard.
 You will also receive a printed circuit board (PCB) and all of the components required to populate it.
 The PCB plugs into the power distribution rails of your solderless breadboard and provides you with ground, a 5-V power supply rail, and two 2.5-V reference rails.
-The plug-in power supply and the USB cable are also for use with your Arduino Uno later in the course.
-These items will be yours to keep in your toolboxes; they should prove useful to you beyond this course.
-We expect that you will bring your toolboxes with these items as well as your laptop to lab with you each week.
+These items will be yours to keep; they should prove useful to you beyond this course.
+We expect that you will bring them with you to lab each week along with your Analog Discovery and your laptop.